Comprehensive Vitamin Panel

 Note: Fasting is not required for this test.

-The Comprehensive Vitamin Panel includes testing for 13 vitamins and is used to detect deficiencies across the vitamin spectrum.
+The Comprehensive Vitamin Panel includes testing the blood for 13 vitamins and is used to detect deficiencies across the vitamin spectrum.

 Our Comprehensive Vitamin Panel includes testing levels of the following 13 vitamins: